 1. Make sure your B2B data provider understands your business and your goals.

 Are you looking to rent a list for a one-time mailing, or do you need to regularly update and append in-house lists to ensure accuracy and completeness?

 A reliable data provider will take the time to review the needs of your organization carefully.
 They’ll craft a contract that suits both your short term and long term data goals.

 DO AHEAD: Make a list of your requirements and communicate these to each vendor.

 Once you are presented with a contract, carefully review the agreement before signing to ensure the offer meets your needs.

 Do a deep dive into selecting a data provider: Your Guide to Choosing a Sales & Marketing B2B Data Provide

 2. Determine what services your price includes.

-Hint: Vendors are often more flexible when it comes to pricing with prospects they believe will become long-term customers; if you think you’ll utilize this service long term, speak up!
+Vendors are often more flexible with pricing for prospects they believe will become long-term customers; if you think you’ll use this service long term, speak up!